 Announcements of video showings in library newsletters, bookmarks,

-bulletin boards, etc. where the recipients are likely to be library cardholders
+bulletin boards, etc. and on the library's web page where the recipients are likely to be library cardholders

 and staff are allowable.
 In these cases it is permitted to list the title of